Anorexia Story: Getting on the Road to Anorexia Recovery

 Bob M: Can you tell us how the anorexia has affected you mentally, and then physically, over the years?(complications of anorexia)

-Stacy: I have short-term memory loss and tend be be depressed alot.
+Stacy: I have short-term memory loss and tend be depressed a lot.
 Physically, I had kidney and liver failure, 3 heart attacks and have been hospitalized over 100 times.
 Now I cannot exercise, or bike, or even rollerblade unless I take it very slow.
 My heart tends to beat very fast.
 I also have to be in the hospital 2 days a week to be hydrated and get potassium infusions.